-to use Wetterich’s equation, a regulator function, that respects the interpolating limits of the effective average action, has to be chosen.
-We employ the so-called optimized or Litim regulator function~\cite{R0049}, for bosons and fermions, respectively given by:\\
+To use Wetterich’s equation, a regulator function must be chosen that respects the interpolation limits of the effective average action.
+We employ the so-called optimized or Litim regulator function~\cite{Litim:2001up}, for bosons and fermions, respectively, given by:

-because of the structure of the regulators, the dependence on three-momenta is eliminated, and only integral over theta function remains.
-The flow equation for the potential $U_k^\phi$ can be obtained as:\\